Aloe Vera, plant ‘for everything’

 Aloe Vera: Difficult not to find a product that contains it at home.
 The same serves to heal wounds that to take care of your skin or to dress your salad.
 Its miraculous qualities have made it the star of plants.

 Its thick and elongated leaves can reach 50 cm long and 7 cm thick, giving it a peculiar aspect that has made it frequent in gardens and pots as a decorative plant.
-However, if aloe vera has become popular for a long time, it is due to its numerous medicinal applications (healing, anti-inflammatory, laxative …) and its possibilities of use in treatments and beauty products (anti-aging, cellular regeneration …).
+However, if aloe vera has become popular for a long time, it is due to its numerous medicinal use (healing, anti-inflammatory, laxative …) and its possibilities of use in treatments and beauty products (anti-aging, cell rejuvenation …).

 Where to find aloe vera